smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > And why does she give a damn about me?
 > <footer>Wheatus, &ldquo;Teenage Dirtbag&rdquo;</footer>

-This sort of "conventional" fakeness is sometimes directly contrasted with realness, as sort of an objective guidepost to the way things ought to be:
+This sort of "situational" fakeness is sometimes directly contrasted with realness:

 > It plays tricks with my mind, some call it asinine \
 > But it's like love or hate, now is that real or **fake**? \
 > Cause it's a real thin line, but that's your choice to make
 > <footer>P.O.D., &ldquo;Satellite&rdquo;</footer>

 I'm _pretty sure_ that the larger context of this song uses the midday sun to represent God,{{% margin-note side %}}The greatest trick the Devil ever played was making the world forget that P.O.D. was a Christian metal band.{{% /margin-note %}} and the band was using the geocentric model where said sun revolved around the Earth as a natural satellite would.
 (Maybe the songwriters and Vanessa Williams{{% margin-note side %}}"Sometimes the snow comes down in June&nbsp;/ Sometimes the sun goes 'round the moon" ("Save the Best for Last," a song that does not contain the word "fake."
 I checked.){{% /margin-note %}} all had the same science teacher, I dunno.)
-Faith being a fuzzy thing and all, it's difficult to find a single measure of absolute truth to use as a frame of reference.

-> See you sittin' next to the window in the bedroom \
-> She breaks down (breaks down) \
-> Cryin' over something and starin' into nothing \
-> Afraid now (hate now) \
-> Wanting, needing, haunting, it's killing me \
-> **Faking** what has happened to live the life like that, man \
-> I break down, it's **fake** now
-> <footer>P.O.D., &ldquo;Will You&rdquo;</footer>

-Now that, I don't have a goddamned clue.
+"Fake" in adjective form also appears frequently in metaphors.
+But it really shines in its verb and noun forms, as we'll see in a bit.

 ## "Hitching a ride with a big fake rubber thumb"

-At the other end of the spectrum, sometimes the word conveys exactly what it says.
-There exists a concept of some object, and this particular instance of that object is phony by some metric.
+It's not uncommon to find lyrics containing a phrase like "fake [thing]," where the thing could either be a literal object or (more commonly) something to be taken in a metaphorical sense.
+In the earlier examples of "fake smile," the interpretation is that there is an insencere emotion present---_not_ that the subject of the song was wearing a literal smile-shaped wax novelty mouth.

-Similar to the fake smiles from before, these constructions tend to gravitate towards body parts.
+These constructions tend to gravitate towards body parts.
 For example, Dashboard Confessional sang, "I'm missing your laugh, how did it break?&nbsp;/ And when did **your eyes** begin to look **fake**?&nbsp;/ I hope you're as happy as you're pretending." {{% margin-note side %}}"Screaming Infidelities"{{% /margin-note %}} (Or so I have been told.
-By somebody who had a fleeting Dashboard Confessional moment in high school.
+By somebody who had a fleeting Dashboard Confessional phase in high school.
 Somebody who was not me.)
 In these usages, "fake" means nothing by itself and only serves to modify the object it's linked with.
 The combination of the two sets up the metaphor.

-{{% small-caps %}}For some unknown reason,{{% /small-caps %}} there have been a lot more lines written about another body part:{{% margin-note %}}{{% picture stem=hdfw alt="Limp Bizkit presents Chocolate Starfish and the Hot Dog Flavored Water" %}}Apropos of nothing, I feel the need to highlight Wes Borland's album cover work for anybody who might not be familiar with it already.
+_For some reason,_ there has been a lot more ink spent writing lyrics around another body part:{{% margin-note %}}{{% picture stem=hdfw alt="Limp Bizkit presents Chocolate Starfish and the Hot Dog Flavored Water" %}}Apropos of nothing, I feel the need to highlight Wes Borland's album cover work for anybody who might not be familiar with it already.
 It defies any attempt at analysis, only permitting one's critical eye to come away with a single burning question: _Why was the art stretched horizontally like that?_{{% /margin-note %}}

 > **Fake-ass titties** on a fucked up chest
 > <footer>Limp Bizkit, &ldquo;Hot Dog&rdquo;</footer>